Marinazfg/JupyterNotebook/README.md

 # JupyterNotebook
 Data Science tools and Ecosystem

-Final assignment.
+Final assignment:
 I have created a Jupyter Notebook, inserted codes and markdown cells and shared through GITHUB.